 Sound is a transient stimuli and can be meaningless for Down's syndrome children and young people who struggle with auditory processing and the temporal nature of hearing.
 Individuals will often actively avoid challenging acoustic environments.

 Auditory Eurhythmic Programmes at Seashell Trust are highly individualised interventions which are tailor made for a range of students with complex intellectual disabilities and hearing impairment (either peripheral hearing system or abnormal central auditory processing) in order to explore and understand sound.

 The sessions are delivered with live music which incorporates several instruments and a singer and are very structured and consistent in order to develop listening skills and expressive communication.

 The music is specifically selected according to the student's needs and the melodies, musical patterns and dynamics are manipulated to engage the student and develop interaction with the musicians and singer.
-Intensive interaction is incorporated into the program whereby the student responds to the musicians initially but this is then turned round to follow the student's actions, which may be mirroring vocalizations, copying a drum beat, putting an action to a sound.
+Intensive interaction is incorporated into the programme whereby the student responds to the musicians initially but this is then turned round to follow the student's actions, which may be mirroring vocalisations, copying a drum beat, putting an action to a sound.

 Supporting Parents to Check Listening

 - Sarah Hogan; Noel Kenely; and the therapy team at Auditory Verbal UK

 Over three quarters of children with Down Syndrome experience hearing problems at some point.
 The hearing loss may be temporary and mild or of a greater degree and permanent.
 Even a mild hearing loss can have a significant effect on learning for children with Down Syndrome 1 .
 Historically, there has been a tendency for caregivers to underestimate the degree of loss 2 and its developmental impact and a recommendation for regular hearing assessment is made within the protocols given within Best Practice Guidance for the Management of Hearing Issues in Down Syndrome (2017).